Microsoft/azure-docs.pt-pt/articles/iot-pnp/quickstart-service-node.md

 1. No terminal do seu **dispositivo,** vê que o dispositivo recebeu a atualização:

     ```cmd/sh
-    The following properties will be updated for root interface:
+    The following properties will be updated for the default component:
     {
       targetTemperature: {
         value: 42,